 07. Know Every Detail About the Body

-Most DSLRs at the entry-level will look the same.
+Most DSLRs at the entry level will look the same.
 But there are some considerations to keep in mind.
 Some cameras include LCD view screens.
 They are nicer than the screens included in cheaper models.
-As a result, they will give a better place to review your photos.
+As a result, they will give you a better place to review your photos.

 There are some screens that can pop out of the back and rotate.
 It is really helpful to take shots at unique angles.
 Some of them include a touchscreen.
 They are easier to navigate than using small buttons on the back.
 There are some cameras which are made for people with smaller hands.